commercionetwork/commercionetwork/docs/nodes/validator-node-installation.md

 #### Solution

 Check if your node has completed the sync.
-On https://testnet.commercio.network you can view the height of the chain at the current state
+On https://mainnet.commercio.network or https://testnet.commercio.network you can view the height of the chain at the current state

 Use the command
 ```
-journal -u cnd -f | egrep " cnd+.*Committed state"
+journal -u commercionetworkd -f | egrep " commercionetworkd+.*Committed state"
 ```
 to check the height that reach your node